ertan96/JavaScript-Project/README.md

 # Functionality & MVPs
 In Silhouette, users will be able to:

-- Start the game on the game board
+- Start the game on to have silhoettes floating on the canvas
-- Select from a limited amount of options to select the correct silhouette
+- Select from a limited amount of options/buttons to select the correct silhouette
 - Pause button to pause/unpause the background music at anytime
-- Be able to select different level difficulties
+- Overlapping silhouettes of objects floating around the canvas

 In addition, this project will include: